 It is evident that even employers have taken a liking to this unexpected evolution in work, since, again, 60% of companies report an increase in individual employee productivity.
 Judging by these trends, hybrid workspaces are getting decked up to take over the future of work after COVID-19.

 When offices were bustling with staff before, employers and managers could simply stop by an employee’s cabin and opine on their work or even assess it, but now considering the present scenario, the aforementioned is not a viable option.

 Since the outbreak, employers have been switching to various technologies to power up the functioning of their organization.
 From virtual attendance systems to employee engagement software (for assessing employee engagement); SaaS tools have made all this too breezy for companies worldwide.
-Gartner observes that currently, 16% of employers are depending on technology more frequently than ever to supervise their workforce.
+Gartner observes that currently, 6-way employers are depending on technology more frequently than ever to supervise their workforce.

 Well, of course, there were organizations using unconventional tools for tracking employee productivity, attendance, and other data even before the crisis.

 This trend is about to escalate into the future owing to the burgeoning numbers in remote and hybrid working.

 Hence, we predict that companies will indeed be resorting to technology to monitor and track various important data associated with the productivity of their employees even after COVID-19.